signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	What happens when yaffs is unmounted twice?

 	What happens when open a handle, unmount yaffs and then try to use the handle?

+	What happens when a mount point is mounted using mount2 with read only mode set and then a file is chmoded?

 How to add a test
 	First create the test .c and .h file.